The Perfume companion - the definitive guide to choosing your next scent

 The Diary of a Nose

-With this year-long diary, Jean-Claude Ellena offers readers a rare insight into the secrets of his art, his business and his life as one of the world’s most important and admired perfumers and ‘parfumeur exclusif’ at Hermès.
+This is the story of a quest to capture what is most elusive.
+Jean-Claude Ellena offer readers a rare insight into the secrets of his business, his art, and his life as one of the world's most important and admired perfumers.